leeyumsk/IRL-Subtitles/README.md

 The main commponents are:
 1. Arm boards - Holds the power managment and mics that collect teh audio data.
 2. ESPS3 eye - Collects the visual data and acts as an acess point to route the data.
-3. [PowerBoost 1000 Charger](https://www.adafruit.com/product/2465) this haddle the battery
+3. [PowerBoost 1000 Charger](https://www.adafruit.com/product/2465) this haddle the battery.
 4. Frames - Holds all componets in a glasses form to be a warable design.

 #### KiCad